FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-17-transformer.md

 # Code example

 The most two famous implementations of the transformer are GPT and BERT, with GPT remains an auto regressive model (masked the future: you only rely on previous words to predict the next one), and BERT being bidirectional (the attention is not masked).
 In the code example, we would use a pretrained GPT-2 and continue to train with a corpus of data science text, so that it can finish our sentence with technical notes.
+Then we deploy the model on huggingface.

 ```python
 from transformers import GPT2Tokenizer, TextDataset, DataCollatorForLanguageModeling, GPT2LMHeadModel, pipeline, Trainer, TrainingArguments